opentargets/genetics-gold-standards/README.md

 `gold_standards/processed` contains the latest set of gold standards in a variety of formats.
 Note, the TSV file has arrays concatenated together using '|' as a seporator.

+Todo:
+- Update readme with details of the gold standards contained in the repository
+- Scripts to produce descriptive statistics for each gold standard set
+- Derive new gold standards based on drug and rare disease data

 ### Gold standard schema

 The gold standard schema consists of 5 sections: